'Two great powers': Biden, Putin plunge into hours of talks | Politics

 - Switzerland

-With stern expressions and polite words before the cameras, President Joe Biden and Russia's Vladimir Putin plunged into hours of face-to-face talks Wednesday at a lush lakeside Swiss mansion, a highly anticipated summit at a time when both leaders agree that relations between their countries are at an all-time low.
+With stern expressions and polite words before the cameras, President Joe Biden and Russia's Vladimir Putin plunged into hours of face-to-face talks on Wednesday at a lush lakeside Swiss mansion, a highly anticipated summit at a time when both leaders say relations between their countries are at an all-time low.

-Biden called it a discussion between “two great powers” and said it was “always better to meet face to face.”
-Putin, for his part, said he hoped the talks would be “productive.”
+Biden called it a discussion between ''two great powers'' and said it was ''always better to meet face to face.''
+Putin said he hoped the talks would be ''productive.''
 The meeting in a book-lined room had a somewhat awkward beginning — both men appeared to avoid looking directly at each other during a brief and chaotic photo opportunity before a scrum of jostling reporters.

-Biden appeared to suggest that he can take the Russian leader at his word, nodding his head when asked by a reporter if Putin can be trusted.
-The White House later sent out a tweet insisting that the president was “very clearly not responding to any one question, but nodding in acknowledgment to the press generally.”
-Putin ignored shouted questions from reporters, including if he feared jailed Russian opposition leader Alexei Navalny.
+Biden nodded when a reporter asked if Putin could be trusted, but the White House quickly sent out a tweet insisting that the president was ''very clearly not responding to any one question, but nodding in acknowledgment to the press generally.''
+Putin ignored shouted questions from reporters, including whether he feared jailed Russian opposition leader Alexei Navalny.

 The two leaders did shake hands - Biden extended his hand first and smiled at the stoic Russian leader - moments earlier when they posed with Swiss President Guy Parmelin, who welcomed them to Switzerland for the summit.

-The two are expected to meet for four to five hours of wide-ranging talks.
+Biden and Putin first held a relatively intimate meeting joined by US Secretary of State Antony Blinken and Russian Foreign Minister Sergey Lavrov.
+Each side had a translator for the session, which lasted about an hour and a half.
+The meeting, after about a 40-minute break, then expanded to include senior aides on each side.
+Biden and Putin were expected to meet for a total of four to five hours of wide-ranging talks.

 For months, they have traded sharp rhetoric.
-Biden has repeatedly called out Putin for malicious cyberattacks by Russian-based hackers on U.S. interests, a disregard for democracy with the jailing of Russia's foremost opposition leader and interference in American elections.
-Putin, for his part, has reacted with whatabout-isms and obfuscations — pointing to the Jan.
-6 insurrection at the U.S. Capitol to argue that the U.S. has no business lecturing on democratic norms and insisting that the Russian government hasn't been involved in any election interference or cyberattacks despite U.S. intelligence showing otherwise.
+Biden has repeatedly called out Putin for malicious cyberattacks by Russian-based hackers on US interests, for the jailing of Russia's foremost opposition leader and for interference in American elections.
+Putin has reacted with whatabout-isms and denials — pointing to the Jan.
+6 insurrection at the US Capitol to argue that the US has no business lecturing on democratic norms and insisting that the Russian government hasn't been involved in any election interference or cyberattacks despite US intelligence showing otherwise.

-Now, the pair are meeting for the first time face-to-face as leaders.
-In advance, both sides set out to lower expectations.
+In advance of Wednesday's meeting, both sides set out to lower expectations.

 Even so, Biden said it was an important step if the United States and Russia were able to ultimately find “stability and predictability'' in their relationship, a seemingly modest goal from the president for dealing with the person he sees as one of America's fiercest adversaries.

 Putin and his entourage arrived first at the summit site: Villa La Grange, a grand lakeside mansion set in Geneva's biggest park.
 Next came Biden and his team.
-Putin landed in Geneva on Wednesday shortly before the scheduled start of the meeting; Biden — who was in Europe for a week of meeting with allies — arrived the day before.
+Putin flew into Geneva on Wednesday shortly before the scheduled start of the meeting; Biden — who was already in Europe for meetings with allies — arrived the day before.

-The three spent a moment together in front of the cameras, but only Parmelin made remarks.

-Biden and Putin were first holding a relatively intimate meeting joined by U.S. Secretary of State Antony Blinken and Russian Foreign Minister Sergey Lavrov.
-Each side will have a translator.

 Biden sees himself with few peers on foreign policy.
 He traveled the globe as a member of the Senate Foreign Relations Committee and was given difficult foreign policy assignments by President Barack Obama when Biden was vice president.
 His portfolio included messy spots like Iraq and Ukraine and weighing the mettle of China's Xi Jinping during his rise to power.

 The Biden team will press its concerns on cybersecurity.
-In recent months, Russia-based hackers have launched alarming attacks on a major U.S. oil pipeline and a Brazil-headquartered meat supplier that operates in the U.S. The Russian side has said that the imprisonment of Russian opposition leader Alexei Navalny is an internal political matter and one area where Putin won't engage Biden.
-But the senior Biden administration official said there “is no issue that is off the table for the president,'' suggesting Navalny will come up.
+In recent months, Russia-based hackers have launched alarming attacks on a major US oil pipeline and a Brazil-headquartered meat supplier that operates in the US.
+The Russian side has said that the imprisonment of Navalny, the jailed opposition leader, is an internal political matter and one area where Putin won't engage on the matter.
+White House officials said, however, Biden intended to bring up the matter.

 The meeting is sure to invite comparisons with President Donald Trump's 2018 meeting with Putin in Helsinki, where the two leaders held a joint news conference and Trump sided with Russian denials when asked whether Moscow had meddled in the 2016 presidential election.